A Pretty Penny

 The doorman, a short, portly man, with a thick bristle moustache, smiled as I approached.

-‘Good evening Sir,’ he said politely, as he held the door open for me.
+‘Good evening sir,’ he said politely, as he held the door open for me.

 ‘Good evening,’ I replied.

-My eyes narrowed as I listened out for the sound of footsteps.
+I listened out for the sound of footsteps.
 Nothing.
 I allowed for a respectable amount of time to pass before I raised my fist to knock again, but before I could, I heard the sound of someone approaching.
 And then, very slowly, the door opened.

 ‘Yes?’ said J.B, staring at me with wild eyes.

-‘Hi,’ I replied, completely starstruck.
+‘Hi,’ I said, completely starstruck.
 ‘I’m uhh…I’m looking for Chloe.’

 ‘Who are you?’ he asked, narrowing the gap between the door and the frame, and glancing nervously over my shoulder.